Spies in Disguise: Plot

 Arriving in Venice, Walter is confronted by the H.T.U.V., who are unaware of Sterling's condition.
 Revealing that she knows about Wendy, Walter's mother who was a police officer who died on duty, Marcy tries to convince him to help turn Sterling in, but Walter refuses.
 Suddenly, a drone distracts the H.T.U.V. and allows Walter and Sterling to escape.
-The two discover the drone carrying the H.T.U.V. agent database, and Walter retrieves it.
-Killian shows up, takes the database, and prepares to kill Walter.
+The two discover the drone carrying the H.T.U.V. agent database, and Walter manages to retrieve it.
+However, Killian shows up, takes the database and prepares to kill Walter.
 With help from hundreds of pigeons in the surrounding area, they distract Killian and flee.
 Disguised as Sterling once more, Killian escapes the H.T.U.V., shaking Marcy's suspicions of Sterling upon her seeing him with a robot hand.

 Whilst underwater in a submarine, Walter reveals he planted a tracking device on Killian and locates him at the weapons facility.
-Walter perfects the antidote and successfully turns Sterling human again.
+Walter manages to perfect the antidote and successfully turns Sterling human again.
 Reaching Killian's hideout, Sterling is concerned about Walter's safety and sends him away in the submarine.
 Once inside, Sterling confronts Killian, but is knocked out and captured as Killian reveals he has mass-produced hundreds of drones to target everyone at the agency using the database as revenge for killing his crew in a past mission led by Sterling.
 Noticing Walter returning in the submarine, Killian destroys it; unbeknownst to them, Walter survives with the help of one of his inventions, the inflatable hug.

-Once Walter frees Sterling, the two escape and contacts Marcy for support as the drones approach H.T.U.V. headquarters in Washington, D.C.
+Once Walter frees Sterling, the two escape and contact Marcy for support as the drones approach H.T.U.V. headquarters in Washington D.C.
 Walter attempts to hack into Killian's bionic arm but when Killian realizes this, he tries to flee via air with a drone, but Walter catches up.
 Walter risks his life by trapping Killian in the inflatable hug and deactivates the villain's arm as Walter himself falls, but Sterling, who has turned himself back into a pigeon, successfully flies for the first time and carries him to safety with help from other pigeons, while Killian is found and arrested.

-Despite saving the world, Sterling – back in his human form – and Walter are fired for disobedience, but the H.T.U.V. rehire them as the agency could learn from Walter's more peaceful ways of handling villainy.
+Despite saving the world, Sterling – back in his human form – and Walter are fired for insubordination.
+However, they are quickly rehired by the H.T.U.V. as the agency could learn from Walter's more peaceful ways of handling villainy.